dirkraft/jersey-bootstrap/README.md

 own site and documentation for details.

 Once that's all done, you'll want to quit IntelliJ and run yourself one final `gradle idea` before making Exodus of this README.md (delete it or replace it with your own).
 Stealing code has never been so easy!
+Don't feel bad, I'm pretty sure I just stole all of this from someone else.
+Pay it forward.